 He made his debut at the Bayerische Staatsoper in 2008 as Jochanaan and he appears there regularly in roles such as Klingsor and Telramund /Lohengrin.
-Last season he sang Der fliegende Holländer and he returns next season for a major new production of the Fiery Angel.
+In 2017 he sang Der Fliegende Holländer and returned again for a major new production of The Fiery Angel.

 Major festival appearances include Fasolt (Rattle) in Aix en Provence, der Wanderer at the BBC Proms (Eschenbach), Ibn Hakia / Iolanta in Salzburg, Jochanaan in Verbier, where he returned in 2014 as Pizzaro Fidelio.